jessdiv/project2-visualeyes/README.md

 To get a closer look of the project visit: https://declanboller.github.io/Visualeyes-client-no-react/

-The Visualeyes site was produced by 4 students that are part of WDI-30 in sunny Sydney, Australia.
+The Visualeyes site was produced by 4 students (Bridget McMahon, Declan Boller, Jessica Diver, and Sean McCusker) that are part of WDI-30 in Sydney, Australia.
 It is a group project that is helping us prepare for our future web-development rolls.
 We came together in our shared interest of producing a site that helps us visualise data in different ways.
 We chose to focus on illustrating 15 countries around the world in terms of, population, GDP/per capita, and life-expectancy.
 Below is a screen shot of the landing page that the user sees upon visiting our site:

 ![Landing Page](/images/2019/02/LandingPage.png)